 From FI to Coast FIRE

-Drowning in 9% variable debt (the loan, by the way, is less than 9% of my net worth), I’m happily going back to work.
-And the point is that most people who retire early don’t stop earning money.
-Nor are they cheap; they spend money on what they value.
+The point is that most people who retire early don’t stop earning money.
+They are also not cheap; they spend money on what they value.

-Quit with the idea that retirement is death.
-You change all the time in retirement.
-Especially if you FIRE.
+Quit thinking that retirement is death.
+You change all the time in retirement, especially if you FIRE.